backstage/backstage/.changeset/fifty-dogs-collect.md

 '@backstage/plugin-sentry': patch
 ---

-Providing a way for users to determine if sentry is available.
+Exported `isSentryAvailable` which can be used to determine if sentry is available.